 You’ll see plenty of cattle in far north Queensland.
-Dairy herds on the Tablelands and beef cattle just about everywhere else.
+Dairy herds on the lush rolling green hills of the Atherton Tablelands, and beef cattle just about everywhere else.

 But dogs bark.
 Especially when they’re excited.
 That can spook the cattle and send them bolting into the thick scrub, or stampeding over a far horizon.
-If only the dogs wouldn’t bark (haven’t all dog owners wished that sometimes?)
+If only the dogs wouldn’t bark – something all dog owners have wished at some time.

 Bruce Burns has been working with dogs bred and trained not to bark when they’re working with cattle.
-Good human workers are expensive and in short supply so Bruce has been breeding and training dogs that can keep quiet around cattle.
-The results have been impressive, and has generated a lot of interest in the cattle industry.
+Good human workers are expensive and in short supply, so Bruce has been breeding and training dogs that can keep quiet around cattle.
+The results have been impressive, generating a lot of interest in the cattle industry.

 Bruce talked about his dogs after a long day’s mustering on Welcome Station, near Laura.